solenersync/ses-demo/README.md

 11. Add unit and IT tests
 12. Copy over dependencies & plugins from pom
 13. Copy over github workflows
-14. Update ECR REPOSITORY with unique image repository name: eg: solenersync-ses-<service-name>
+14. Update ECR REPOSITORY with unique image repository name: eg: solenersync-ses-{service-name}

 Git:
-1. Create new repository (new should be in format of ses-<service-name>)
+1. Create new repository (new should be in format of ses-{service-name})
 2. Ensure it is private
 3. Push local repo to git remote